Czechoslovak Legion in Italy: The Post-war Czechoslovak Italian Legion

 That day the Legion troops began to leave Italy, transferred to Slovakia along the border with Hungary.
 The two divisions (6th and 7th) were still under the command of General Piccione, who was appointed as commander-in-chief in Kroměříž.
-Essentially, Piccione was running the Czechoslovakian army.
+Essentially, Piccione was running the Czechoslovak army.

 However, other border incidents were taking place.
 In the Tešin mining basin, where the Poles wanted to seize these assets, troops from Slovakia came to support the main force in that dispute.
-This Slovakian force was the 35th Regiment from Italy, led by Colonel Graselli and later reinforced with another Regiment from Italy.
+This Slovak force was the 35th Regiment from Italy, led by Colonel Graselli and later reinforced with another Regiment from Italy.

 Regardless, the main task of the Italian Legion was to police the demarcation line that the Foreign Minister of the new Czechoslovak Government, Edvard Beneš, had agreed in Paris to form a temporary Slovak-Hungarian border before setting definitive boundaries at the peace conference.

 General Piccione divided the demarcation line into two sections.
 The western section, which extended from the Morava River to Oždany, occupied the 7th Legionary Division (Gen. Boriani) and the eastern section of the 6th Legionary Division (Gen. Rossi).

 On 1 January 1919 the Legion troops took control of the city of Bratislava and Italian Colonel Riccardo Barreca was appointed military commander of the city.
 Several clashes (which killed at least nine Hungarian demonstrators) took place and Barreca himself was injured.
 The Italian officers continued to assist in the operations against the Hungarians during the Hungarian–Czechoslovak War.

 A French military mission also began in Czech territories after January 1919.
 The head of the mission was General Maurice Pellé.
-After some disagreements with the Italian-led Czechs in Slovakia.
+After some disagreements with the Italian-led Czechs and Slovaks in Slovakia.
 As an example, General Piccione did not consider the agreed demarcation line to be militarily advantageous.
 Therefore, he decided to move his troops to the south into Hungary.
 Although he notified the Hungarian government, he advanced, on 16 January 1919, before any reply.
 The Hungarians disagreed with the new demarcation action.
-At the order of the Czech government, Piccione returned his troops to the original demarcation line.
+At the order of the Czechoslovak government, Piccione returned his troops to the original demarcation line.
 President Masaryk, eventually replaced Piccione with Pellé on 4 July 1919 and essentially ended the Italian connection to the Legion.

 The French military mission's role was to integrate the existing Czechoslovak Foreign Legions with the home units of the Army and develop a professional command structure.
 On 15 October 1919 the main staff of the Czechoslovak Army was officially formed.
 French officers were installed as territorial commanders and commanders of some divisions.
 Over the course of time, there were 200 French non-commissioned officers, over 100 commissioned officers and 19 Generals.
 General Pellé and his immediate replacement, General Eugène Mittelhauser (also French), were the first chiefs staff of the Czechoslovak Army.